 - AS use=27.9 (5.6) kg/m2

 - Location: United States.

-- A significant positive dose-response relationship emerged between baseline ASB consumption and all outcome measures (incidence of overweight/obesity, incidence of obese, and body mass index change), adjusted for baseline BMI and demographic/behavioral characteristics
+- A significant positive dose-response relationship emerged between baseline ASB consumption and all outcome measures (incidence of overweight/obesity, incidence of obesity, and BMI change), adjusted for baseline BMI and demographic/behavioral characteristics

 - Consuming>21 ASBs per week (vs. none) was associated with almost-doubled risk of OW/OB (OR=1.93; P=0.007) among 1,250 baseline normal-weight (NW) individuals, and doubled risk of obesity (OR=2.03; P=0.0005) among 2,571 individuals with baseline BMIs <30kg/m2.

 - Compared with nonusers (+1.01kg/m2), ΔBMIs were significantly higher for ASB quartiles two to four: +1.46 (P=0.003), +1.50 (P=0.002), and +1.78kg/m2 (P<0.0001), respectively.
 Overall, adjusted ΔBMIs were 47% greater among AS users than non-users (+1.48kg/m2 vs. +1.01kg/m2, respectively, P<0.0001).